miguel-conde/finSockets/README.md

 ## Intended timeline

+There is only one chance to make a first impression, so we do not intend to do any promotion of this package until we have a version 0.1 that provides a nice user experience to any evaluator.
+The list of services may be short, but it has to implement enough functionality to win its own case in terms of usefulness, documentation and consistency.
+I.e., move people into willing to use it and collaborate.

+We expect to have this 0.1 version by the end of September 2015.
+In the meantime, before the version reaches 0.1, we will commit to this repo and update service data to Google (download the package to see where), but the package should not be considered complete work.

+When version 0.1 is released, we will submit it to Cran and R-forge and try to promote the package in related internet sites that find it worth mentioning.

 ## Other languages

 Especially Python are welcome.
 We develop everything using the widest possible conventions to make the repositories of services and products language independent.
 We will have snippets connecting to the services for other languages (at least Python), but need extra help to elevate that into viable packages.

 ## License and decisions

-GNU General Public License, version 2 [link](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) Less restrictive forms of licensing may be provided upon request to reward contributors on a pure meritocratic basis.
+GNU General Public License, version 2 [link](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

+Less restrictive forms of licensing may be provided upon request to reward contributors on a purely meritocratic basis.

 Decisions on the development of this package will also be voted on a meritocratic basis.

 ## Contributors

 Are welcome!!

 In all possible areas, including (in no particular order):

 - Core software development
 - Migrating code to other languages (Python as the first candidate)
 - Creating interfaces for new services